hasangural/k8s-rancher-ha/README.md

 ```
 You should be able to deploy with this script:

-* Configuring bash completion.
-Once you logout from session, you will be eligible for using completion.
+✔️ Configuring bash completion.
+Once you logout from session, you will be eligible for using completion.</br>
-* Components of NGINX Ingress Controller
+✔️ Components of NGINX Ingress Controller </br>
-* Components of Cert Manager
+✔️ Components of Cert Manager </br>
-* Components of Rancher onto your Kubernetes Cluster
+✔️ Components of Rancher onto your Kubernetes Cluster </br>
-* Components of NFS Client Provisioner <**Optional**>
+✔️ Components of NFS Client Provisioner <**Optional**>

 <details>
   <summary>Click to expand - see example output of install-add-on script </summary>